asqonline/asqonline/content/en/about/_global/content.md

 ---

-**ASQ** team was found in 2016 by [Dr. Nam Le](https://namkyodai.github.io) and Paul Nguyen with its starting services in infrastructure asset management and data analytics.
+**ASQ** team was found in 2016 with its starting services in infrastructure asset management and data analytics.
 The services have been grounded on frontier research works (Spin-off) conducted in Kyoto University and Swiss Federal Institute of Technology (ETH Zurich).

 In 2020, ASQ formed a strategic partnership with EMAPTA (No. 1 BPO firm in Australia and the Philippines) to provide offshore staffing service in various sectors in Vietnam for International Clients.